camunda-community-hub/camunda-platform-7-keycloak/README.md

 	  <artifactId>spring-boot-starter-oauth2-client</artifactId>
 	</dependency>

-Insert a KeycloakAuthenticationProvider as follows:
+What we need is a bridge between Spring Security and Camunda.
+Hence insert a KeycloakAuthenticationProvider as follows:

     /**
      * OAuth2 Authentication Provider for usage with Keycloak and KeycloakIdentityProviderPlugin.